 Avoid panic talk!

-Your stomach might be in knots,but if you don't eat, halfway through the exam you'll find yourself feeling tired and hungry, and losing concentration.
+- If you don't eat before an exam, halfway through the exam, you'll find yourself feeling tired and hungry, and losing concentration.

 Oh, and study